Set up the Broker VM on Google Cloud Platform (GCP) - Administrator Guide - Cortex XDR - Cortex - Security Operations

 1. From the Google Cloud Platform, select Compute EngineVM instances.

-3. In Boot disk option, choose Custom images and select the image you created.
+3. In the Boot disk option, choose Custom images and select the image you created.

 4. Set up the instance according to your needs.